 Another HGTV favorite is “Love It or List It” featuring Hilary Farr and David Visentin – the dueling duo.
 Hilary renovates a family’s existing home; David shows the family listings in their price range and then the family decides to stay put or move on.
 One thing I have noticed about the show – women almost always seem to get their way in home owning decisions, utilizing the plaintive plea that “it’s good for the kids.”
 I also noticed wives will favor properties close to their families – men don’t even consider that factor.

 In addition to binge watching, bookstore runs during his convalescence are frequent.
 My prickly conscience pushes me to lofty literature – A Little Life by Hanya Yanagihara.
 And Purity by Jonathan Franzen.
-I settle instead for , Sue Graton’s newest release , and even then have trouble following the plot twists and line-up of characters.
+I settle instead for X , Sue Graton’s newest release , and even then have trouble following the plot twists and line-up of characters.
 Clearly, hospital stays jumpstart my attention deficit disorder.

 Eating everything in sight also occupies a good part of my days at the hospital.
 Chocolate-laced bobka is my dessert of choice – a slice of two every hour or so quickly diminishes its size and adds to mine.